willpatterson/LogoBatch/README.rst

 LogoBatch
 *********

-``LogoBatch`` is a simple that distributes shell commands  on a beowulf cluster using ``Slurm`` or ``SSH``.
+``LogoBatch`` is a simple utility for distributing shell commands on a beowulf cluster using ``Slurm`` or ``SSH``.
 LogoBatch was originally designed to automate the process of running thousands of NetLogo models.